 4. The Sabbath Commandment is Grounded in Creation.
-If we examine the wording of the Sabbath commandment given at Sinai, we find that God bases His command on creation itself.
-It’s not based on the temporary ceremonial system of the people of Israel.
+We find that the fouth commandment is based on creation itself.
+It’s not grounded on the temporary ceremonial system of the people of Israel.
 It’s not based on a temporary epoch in redemptive history.
 Rather, God grounds the Sabbath on His own actions at the creation of the world.
 Exodus 20:8, 11 say, “Remember the Sabbath day, to keep it holy . . .
 For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and made it holy.”
 Note the preposition “for.”
 This shows us that the reason we should observe a Sabbath day is that God rested on the Sabbath day and made that day holy.

 The Sabbath Commandment is Written on the Hearts of New Covenant Members.
 Jeremiah’s prophecy of the New Covenant is repeated and explained in the book of Hebrews.
 God promises that all the members of the New Covenant will have the Old Covenant law written on their hearts so that they will obey God freely and faithfully from the heart.
 God says that in the New Covenant, “I will put my laws into their minds and write them on their hearts” (Heb 8:10).
 Literally, the word “write” could be translated “carve,” which calls to mind the image of God carving His law onto the tablets of stone.
 This is consistent with what 2 Corinthians 3:3 says about how in the New Covenant, God writes his truth, “not on tablets of stone, but on tablets of human hearts.”
 We know that the law God writes on the hearts of believers isn’t the ceremonial law, since the book of Hebrews expressly says that the ceremonial law has passed away.
 Referring to the ceremonial laws of the priesthood, Hebrews 7:18 says, “A former commandment is set aside.”
 But, then, in the very next chapter, God tells us in the same book of Hebrews that God will “put my laws into their minds, and write them on their hearts” (Heb 7:18).
 This can’t mean that God writes the whole Old Testament law on His people’s hearts.
 So, what law does He write on their hearts?
 It must be the law of the Ten Commandments.
 This is confirmed by Hebrews 13, which moves through many of the Ten Commandments as the guide for the New Covenant people of God.